bbauska/inthroughtheoutdoor/README.md

 )
 ```

-When React encounters a custom HTML tag that references another component (a component name wrapped in < /> like in this example), it renders the markup for that component in the location of the tag.
+When React encounters a custom HTML tag that references another component (a component name wrapped in &lt; /&gt; like in this example), it renders the markup for that component in the location of the tag.
 This should illustrate the parent/child relationship between the App component and the Navbar, Dashboard, and Footer.

 In the code editor, there is a simple functional component called ChildComponent and a class component called ParentComponent.
 Compose the two together by rendering the ChildComponent within the ParentComponent.
 Make sure to close the ChildComponent tag with a forward slash.